 The Lone Star state can proudly claim some of the most talented musicians in country music.
-These artists have created loyal followers that regularly attend live shows throughout the state and of course tune in regularly to listen to their favorite songs on radio stations in Texas and beyond.
+These artists have created loyal followers that regularly attend live shows throughout the state and of course tune in to listen to their favorite songs on radio stations in Texas and beyond.

-The work these artists have made is not only important for Texas music, but for country music in general.
+The work these artists have made is not only important for Texas music, but country music in general.
 From country rock to your favorite Red Dirt music, we've gathered up 10 of the most iconic Texas country performers:

 1. Randy Rogers Band

 This Red Dirt music band includes members Randy Rogers, Geoffrey Hill, Jon Richardson, Brady Black, Les Lawless, and Todd Stewart.
 With seven studio albums and two live albums under their belt, this band, which originated in San Marcos, is true Texas country.

 2. Jack Ingram

 Jack Ingram is a native Texan who grew up in Houston.
 He started his career performing in Fort Worth, which led to the opportunity to tour around the entire state.
 He had his first No. 1 single with "Wherever You Are" in 2005.

 Though technically this band was started by Boland, who is a native of Oklahoma, Jason Boland & The Stragglers became an instant texas country hit following their debut album Pearl Snaps in 1999.
 The Austin, Texas-based band has released nine studio albums and is one of the top acts in the local Texas music scene.

 4. Bruce Robison